-SHERRILLtree recently spoke with the founder and owner of Clogger (@cloggernz) Lincoln Smith, about his business and their plans for the future.
+SHERRILLtree recently spoke with the founder and owner of Clogger (@cloggernz) Lincoln Smith, about his business in Clogger and its future.

 - When did you start Clogger?

 - What were you doing prior to establishing Clogger?

 - Making horticulture gear to make harvesting easier and more efficient.

 - How far has chainsaw protection technology come since 1994?

 - When we first started making chainsaw protective garments, we were using off-the-shelf fabrics made entirely from basic synthetic fibers, like polyester and polypropylene.
 These worked solely on the principle of fibers pulling out and clogging the sprocket area of the saw.
 As we learned more about the industry and its needs, we began to look into getting fabrics made specifically for Clogger products that had higher performance levels with less weight.